Andrew McGahan

-Andrew McGahan (10 October 1966 – 1 February 2019) was an Australian novelist, best known for his first novel Praise, and for his Miles Franklin Award-winning novel The White Earth.
-His novel Praise is considered to be part of the Australian literary genre of grunge lit.
+Andrew McGahan (10 October 1966 – 1 February 2019) was an Australian novelist.
+His first novel Praise is considered to be part of the Australian literary genre of grunge lit.
+His novel The White Earth won the 2005 Miles Franklin Award.

 Early life and education

-Born in Dalby, Queensland, McGahan was the ninth of ten children and grew up on a wheat farm.
-His schooling was at St Columba's and St Mary's colleges in Dalby, and then Marist College Ashgrove in Brisbane.
-He commenced an Arts degree at the University of Queensland, but dropped out halfway through, in 1985, to return to the family farm, and to commence his first novel – which was never published.
+Born in Dalby, Queensland, McGahan was the ninth of ten children and grew up on a wheat farm. commenced an Arts degree at the University of Queensland, but dropped out halfway through, in 1985, to return to the family farm, and to commence his first novel – which was never published.
 He then spent the next few years working in a variety of jobs, until 1991, when he wrote his first published novel, Praise.